 California Psilocybin Legalization Initiative

-On August 25, 2017, Kevin Saunders, filed The California Psilocybin Legalization Initiative with California Attorney General, Xavier Becerra.
-Mr. Saunders is seeking legislation that will decriminalize the adult use of Psilocybin.
-See The Sacramento Bee.
+On August 25, 2017, Kevin Saunders filed The California Psilocybin Legalization Initiative with California Attorney General, Xavier Becerra.
+Mr. Saunders is seeking legislation that will decriminalize the adult use of psilocybin.
+See the original article in The Sacramento Bee.
 If the initiative passes, California will be the first state to decriminalize psilocybin.
-See abc7 News.
+The story was also covered by abc7 News.

 Steps Towards Legalization or Decriminalization of Psilocybin